JulianGro/vircadia/tools/qt-builder/README.md

 ```

 #### Make
-Building with newer QtWebEngine will fail by standard.
-To fix this change the relevant cmake files in `qt5-build` according to https://www.qt.io/blog/building-qt-webengine-against-other-qt-versions

 Important: Building Qt using multiple threads needs a lot of system memory in later stages of the process.
 You should have around 1.5GiB available per thread you intend to use.
 ```bash
 NINJAFLAGS='-j4'  make -j4